-Stu Fuchs is a heart-centered, lifelong musician and teaching artist.
-“Classically trained, improvisationally freed", his ukulele and guitar workshops empower people of all backgrounds to connect with their inner musician.
+Stu Fuchs is a heart centered, award winning musician and teaching artist.
+His passion is helping others to learn to play music with greater ease, freedom and joy.
 His music spans jazz, world & original styles with playing that is both meditative and exciting.
 Stu weaves virtuosity, humor, audience participation and soulful musicianship into his uplifting performances.

-As a long time practitioner of meditation, Stu is passionate about sharing music as a daily practice for health & well being.
-His playful, inspiring, and holistic teaching method "Ukulele Zen” make his workshops a not-to-be missed experience.
-Stu’s workshops playfully encourage students to deepen the mind-body-spirit-instrument connection which allows for enhanced listening, increased creativity and greater ease in music making.
+A long time practitioner of meditation, Stu is passionate about sharing music as a practice for health & well-being.
+His playful, inspiring and holistic teaching method of "Ukulele Zen" make his workshops and online clinics a not-to-be-missed experience.
+Stu's workshops playfully encourage students to deepen their awareness of the present moment and the mind-body-spirit connection which allows for enhanced listening, increased creativity and greater ease in playing.

-For eight years he worked as an artist-in-residence at Roswell Park Cancer Institute, offering healing music and creative therapies for cancer patients, families ad hospital staff.
-In 2014 he was awarded a grant from the National Endowment of the Arts to compose an original, interactive performance using film & music documenting for his work offering healing music at Roswell Park Cancer Institute.
+For eight years he worked as a professional artist-in-residence at Roswell Park Cancer Institute in Buffalo NY, where he offered healing music and different creative therapies for patient, families and hospital staff.
+In 2014 he was awarded a grant from the National Endowment for the Arts to create music & films documenting his work offering healing music at Roswell Park Cancer Institute.

-Stu’s offers weekly ukulele lessons and inspiration on his popular YouTube channel “Ukulele Zen” to Uke enthusiasts around the world.
-He holds his transformational Ukulele Zen retreat at holistic centers around the world.
+Stu continues to offer weekly lessons and music inspiration at his YouTube channel "Ukulele Zen" and presents his music workshops and retreats at music festivals holistic centers around the world.